Jalil199/TDNEGF/README.md

 This split makes sweeps and time-dependent updates simpler: you can modify dynamic terms without rebuilding block definitions.

-## Physical quantities and formalism (concise)
+## Physical quantities and formalism

+The propagated state
-To keep the physics visible (not just the software API), the propagated state follows the same TDNEGF one-time structure in both backends:
+follows the same TDNEGF one-time structure in both backends:

 - `ρ_ab(t)`: reduced single-particle density matrix in the device basis.